PerStirpes/heap/catch.md

 ## Every Package includes what Heap does Best
 * Autocapture

     No more outdated tracking plans, tracking code, or waiting for data to trickle in.
 Heap auto-captures every user interaction and lets you define on the fly, changing tedious and fragile systems into agile insights.

 * Virtual Events

     Virtual Events allow you to retroactively name and manage user interactions without altering any code.
 Flexibly merge, delete, and rename event without altering the underlying data.

 * Real-time Insights

     Legacy analytics systems relied on outdated database technology that required massive batched updates that could take days to update.
 Heaps data updates in real time, cutting the feedback loop to nothing.

+* Behavioral Analytics

-* Behavioral AnalyticsUnderstand your users.
+    Understand your users.
 Iterate quickly as you dig deep into customer behavior – analyze any event, segment, or property.

 #### FAQ
 **What is a session?**